-A. Cancer - meets 1, 2, and 3:
+A. Cancer - meets all of the following:

-- 1. Palliative performance scale (PPS) (Appendix A) or Karnofsky performance status scale (KPS) (Appendix B) score decreased to < 70%; and - 2.
-Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
+- 1. Palliative performance scale (PPS) (Appendix A) or Karnofsky performance status scale (KPS) (Appendix B) score < 70%; - 2.
+Dependence for at least two activities of daily living (ADLs) (i.g. ambulation, continence, transfers, dressing, feeding, bathing); - 3.
 Disease status is one of the following: - a.
-Metastatic cancer at presentation, deferring therapy, or - b.
-Progression to metastatic disease with decline despite therapy or deferring therapy, or - c.
-Brain, pancreatic, or small cell lung cancer.

-B. ALS (Amyotrophic Lateral Sclerosis)-meets 1, 2, and 3:

-- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
-Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
-Disease status is one of the following: - Signs or symptoms of impaired respiratory function, not electing tracheostomy or invasive ventilation, and forced vital capacity (FVC) < 30% (if results available); - b.
-Rapid progression with critical nutritional impairment indicated by at least 5% loss of body weight (with or without tube feeding), or - c.
-Rapid progression with other life-threatening complications (sepsis, recurrent aspiration, pyelonephritis, stage 3-4 decubiti).

-C. Heart Disease - meets 1, 2, and either 3 or 4:

-- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
-Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
-Disease status is one of the following:
+Metastatic cancer at presentation, deferring therapy, - b.
+Progression to metastatic disease with decline despite therapy or deferring therapy, - c.
+Brain, pancreatic, or small cell lung cancer; - B. ALS (amyotrophic lateral sclerosis) meets all of the following: - 1.
+PPS (Appendix A) or KPS (Appendix B) score < 70%; - 2.
+Dependence for at least two ADLs (i.g. ambulation, continence, transfers, dressing, feeding, bathing); - 3.
+Disease status is one of the following: - a.
+Signs or symptoms of impaired respiratory function, not electing tracheostomy or invasive ventilation, and forced vital capacity (FVC) < 30% (if results available); - b.
+Rapid progression with critical nutritional impairment indicated by at least 5% loss of body weight (with or without tube feeding); - c.
+Rapid progression with other life-threatening complications (sepsis, recurrent aspiration, pyelonephritis, stage 3-4 decubiti); - C. Heart Disease meets all of the following: - 1.
+PPS (Appendix A) or KPS (Appendix B) score < 70%; - 2.
+Dependence for at least two ADLs (i.g. ambulation, continence, transfers, dressing, feeding, bathing); - 3.
+Disease status is one of the following: - a.
+Congestive Heart Failure (CHF), both of the following: - i.
+Symptomatic at rest (NYHA Class IV), with ejection fraction (EF) < 20% (if results available); - ii.
+Presently optimally treated with diuretics and vasodilators or has failed therapy with IV inotropes; - b.
+Coronary Artery Disease (CAD), all of the following: - i.
+Elderly member/enrollee with intractable angina who is not a candidate for coronary revascularization;